Table Of Contents

 Location: Canh Duong Beach is located about 60km from Hue City, between the two mountains: Western Chan May and Eastern Chan May.

-Characteristic: Canh Duong is one of the most beautiful beaches of Thua Thien-Hue Province with the length of 8km, 200m wide, bended in arc shape.
+Characteristic: Canh Duong is one of the most beautiful beaches of Thua Thien-Hue Province, with a length of 8km, 200m wide, and bent in an arc shape.

 Lang Co Beach

-Location: With its 10km in length, Lang Co Beach bordered a section of the National Highway No1A, nearly Hai Van Pass, and 24km from Bach Ma Area.
+Location: With its 10km in length, Lang Co Beach borders a section of the National Highway No. 1A, near Hai Van Pass, and 24km from Bach Ma Area.

-Characteristic: In Lang Co Sea, there are various kind of shrimps, lobster, sea shrimp, crab, butter-fish, mackerel fish, oysters…
+Characteristic: In Lang Co Sea, there are various kinds of shrimps, lobster, sea shrimp, crab, butter-fish, mackerel fish, oysters…

 Ngu Binh Mountain